NowOrNever-ToFuture/HairBookingSalon/README.md

-# HairBookingSalon_API
+# HairBookingSalon
-API for booking salon services
+Website for booking salon services

 # BACKEND
 The API of web at BackEnd branch.